wheresvic/legendary/README.md

 The following is snippets of useful information (condensed from articles similar to the above which didn't make the cut):

+1. [A road to common lisp](http://stevelosh.com/blog/2018/08/a-road-to-common-lisp/), an excellent resource on getting started with lisp - basically get SBCL and a couple of books :)

 1. "Concurrency is dealing with inevitable timing-related conflicts, parallelism is avoiding unnecessary conflicts".
 A concurrent solution to an event handling problem uses a queue to resolve conflicts whereas a parallel solution to a computational problem avoids unnecessary conflicts: [Vending machine vs gifts](http://yosefk.com/img/n/vending-vs-gifts.png), [Parallelism and concurrency need different tools](http://yosefk.com/blog/parallelism-and-concurrency-need-different-tools.html)

 1. Wealth is not finite - creation of wealth is independent of the money supply.
 If you make a gift for someone using stones arranged in the shape of a heart, you have created something desirable and hence you are the more wealthier for it.